PopeyeURS/ulyssescaballes-mpv.config/README.md

 ---

 ## Final Word
-Playback perfection isn’t just about numbers—it’s about how it feels.
-This config reflects my journey toward that feeling.
-If it helps you get closer to yours, then it’s done its job.
+Playback perfection isn’t measured in numbers alone—it’s defined by how it feels.
+This hand‑crafted cinema engine reflects my journey toward that feeling.
+If it helps you step closer to your own, then it has fulfilled its purpose.

 — **Ulysses RS Caballes [PopeyeURS]**